utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ### Declare the request path

-The examples above show how the UtilMeta declaration uses a template string to declare the request path, but this is not the only way.
+The examples above show how to use a template string to declare the request path, but this is not the only way.

-In UtilMeta, the declaration rule of the API interface request path is
+In UtilMeta, the declaration rule of the API path is

-* Pass the path string in `@api` the decorator as a template for the interface request path.
+* The path template string in `@api` the decorator as the request path.
 * When there is no path string, the name of the function is used as the requested path
-* When the name of a function is an HTTP verb, its path is automatically set to `'/'` and cannot be overridden
+* When the name of a function is an HTTP method, its path is automatically set to `'/'` and cannot be overridden

-!!!
-Tip “API functions”
+!!! tip "API functions"
 	`@api.<METHOD>` decorated method, or function with a HTTP-method-name (get/post/put/patch/delete) in the API classes is an API function, which provides HTTP access

 The following examples cover the above cases and provide a clear illustration of the path declaration rule